Qclaire/crime_watch_simulation/README.md

 # crime_watch_simulation

+## Using a bloom filter, hastable Object Oriented Programming and Java to model an airport security system.

 ### Heard of bloom filters?

 A Bloom filter is a very interesting data structure.
 It allows for super fast and lightweight check of the existence of information without retrieving the information itself.